microjustice-logo-light

 Years of successes

-Start campaign to promote Universal Access to Legal Protection with the roll out of the Legal Protection Barometer and Legal Protection Platform globally
+Launched a global campaign to promote Universal Access to Legal Aid and Legal Rights Protection for All, introducing the Legal Rights Protection Barometer and the Digital Legal Aid Platform worldwide.

 2021